noptic/nail/README.md

+Nail
+====
 About
 -----
-Nail is a cutomizable, framework-independent tool fpr js/coffee class creation.
+Nail is a cutomizable, framework-independent tool for js/coffee class creation.

 Every aspect of the class (properties, methods, inhitence) is handled by an independent module.